PYnative

 The scandir() function returns directory entries along with file attribute information, giving better performance for many common use cases.

-It returns an iterator of os.DirEntry objects, which contains file names.
+It returns an iterator of os.DirEntry objects, which contain file names.

 Example: